Somaliland: Bringing Hope to a Dry Land

-Coca-Cola Provides Clean Water for 50,000 Internally Displaced People in SomalilandSomaliland is a self-declared sovereign state and is internationally recognized as an autonomous region of Somalia, a country that has been in a civil war since 1991.
+Coca-Cola Provides Clean Water for 50,000 Internally Displaced People in SomalilandRAIN in SomalilandSomaliland is a self-declared sovereign state and is internationally recognized as an autonomous region of Somalia, a country that has been in a civil war since 1991.
 Just six kilometers southwest of Hargeisa, the capital of Somaliland, lies Ayaha.
 Here, more than 50,000 Internally Displaced Persons (IDP) and refugees live in makeshift, destitute squalor.
 The area is divided into four quarters: Ayaha I, II, III and IV.

 In spite of extensive support from the local municipality and several international and local development agencies, there is no water supply system in place.
 This is not unusual in Somaliland, where most urban centers suffer chronic water shortages and where the local water agencies rarely meet demand.
 Much of the population, living in impoverished and peripheral areas, has to buy water from water trucks at exorbitant prices.